JonJagger/cyber-dojo/docker/readme.txt

 #    -v /usr/lib/x86_64-linux-gnu/libapparmor.so.1.2.0 ...
 #
 # I originally used docker-compose extension files specific to each OS.
-# I now install the correct docker client *inside* the cyber-dojo image.
+# I now install a docker client *inside* the cyber-dojo image.
 # All that remains is to volume mount the docker socket.
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -